DevNeoLee/DataVisualization4/README.md

                 .on("mouseout", onMouseOut);
 ```
 ---
-## Data distribution to differnt charts or map
+## Data distribution to different charts or map
 ```javascript
        const monthlyData = [];
         for(let ele = 0; ele < data.length; ele ++ ) {